harrytang/cuda-gaussian-blur/README.md

 CUDA Gaussian Blur
 ==================
+LUT university
+BM40A1400_07.01.2019 GPGPU Computing
+Author: Gia Duy DUONG
+Teacher: Aleksandr Bibov

 Introduction
 ------------
-CUDA is a parallel computing platform and application programming interface model created by Nvidia.
+CUDA is a parallel computing platform and application programming interface model created by NVIDIA.
+It is recommended for most deep learning purposes.
+Training new models will be faster on a GPU computer than a normal computer without GPU, because GPU processes the tasks parallelly.

 In this report, I will show the Gaussian Blur algorithm along with the implementation in PyCUDA.
+Gaussian Blur is widely used effect in many graphics software, including Photoshop, Google Photos.

 Prerequisites
 -------------
 To complete this implementation, you will need a computer with a CUDA-capable GPU.
 You also need to install and configure some software:
+* Python 3.7
+* PyCUDA v2018.1.1
+* NumPy 1.6.2
+* CUDA Toolkit 10.1
+* Visual Studio 2017 with C++ compiler

-- more info please see https://documen.tician.de/pycuda/ and https://developer.nvidia.com/cuda-zone
+More info please see https://documen.tician.de/pycuda/ and https://developer.nvidia.com/cuda-zone

 Implementation
 --------------